boppreh/libeditor/README.md

   - Current QWebView widget can be accessed for easy modifications
   - Easy to add new toolbars and menus with their actions
   - Title displays the current document name
+  - "App" object is created automatically
+  - Window size, position and toolbars are saved and loaded automatically

 - Actions
   - Support for label, redo and undo functions